exploratory-io/book/import/mailchimp.md

 # Import MailChimp API Data

-You can get your mailing list data from MailChimp quickly.
-You can take a look at this [official API  document](https://developer.mailchimp.com/documentation/mailchimp/).
+You can get your MailChimp related data quickly.

 # Input parameters